Victqr/projects/README.md

  - potentiometer 2 is connected to pin A2
  - Servo 1 is connected to pin 3
  - Servo 2 is connected to pin 4

+#  Amplifier Projects

+ - Amplifier/The Differential Amplifier
+ - Amplifier/The Sum Amplifier

 # Status